 by Lena DeGloma, MS, LMT, CD, CLC, CCCE

-As a licensed massage therapist who specializes in prenatal and postnatal massage, I love teaching parents about how to massage their babies!
-One great thing about infant massage is that you do not need to be an expert with special training – you just need to be a loving parent with a willingness to tune in to your baby’s cues.
-Your baby’s rapidly growing brain is continuously forming new neural connections – and it is not just visual and auditory stimuli that help build your baby’s brain – tactile stimulation is incredibly important to virtually all aspects of your baby’s development.
-For your baby, touch is as critical as food – babies cannot survive if they are deprived of tactile stimulation.
+As a licensed massage therapist specializing in prenatal and postnatal massage, I love teaching parents how to massage their babies!
+One great thing about infant massage is that you do not need to be an expert with special training.
+You need to be a loving parent willing to listen to your baby’s cues.
+Your baby’s rapidly growing brain is continuously forming new neural connections.
+And it is not just visual and auditory stimuli that help build your baby’s brain.
+Tactile stimulation is incredibly important to virtually all aspects of your baby’s development.
+For your baby, touch is as critical as food – babies cannot survive without tactile stimulation.
 Beyond the basic touch associated with caring for a baby that keeps them alive, read on to learn more about how massaging your baby can help them thrive.

 Massage Enhances Your Baby’s Digestion and Physical Growth